Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Introduction

-In this paper, we will provide a systematic review of the existing memory-augmented GNN works, categorizing them into a taxonomy and providing critical discussion on their limitations.
-Further, we pursue the thesis that memory systems in the brain may provide crucial insights into these limitations.
-We therefore provide criteria for understanding the memory mechanisms of GNNs from the perspective of cognitive neuroscience.
-We then provide insights about the major challenges in this field, as well as open problems and future directions.

-\textit{Scope and Contributions.} This paper is focused on reviewing the recently emerged works in memory-augmented GNNs, where the goal is to use memory strategies on GNNs to improve their capabilities on various graph learning tasks.
+capabilities on various graph learning tasks.
 We emphasize that this paper does not attempt to review the extensive literature on GNNs or deep graph representation learning that do not explicitly use memory.
 Prior works have focused on these topics [see \cite{wu2020comprehensive,zhou2020graph,zhang2020deep}].
-Here instead, we focus on the body of works that use memory in the model design of graph neural networks.
-Many of the recent works that we review in this paper have not been discussed in those prior surveys of GNNs.
-We provide a critical review of the memory-augmented GNN works from the neuroscience perspective.
+Here instead, we focus on the body of works that use memory in the model design of graph neural networks and provide a taxonomy to categorize the models.
+Many of the recent works that we review in this paper have not been discussed in prior surveys of GNNs.
+We also provide a critical discussion of pros and cons of different model designs to provide practitioners with insights to inform the design of their next memory-augmented GNN.
+Part of this critical review is undertaken from a neuroscience perspective to provide proposals for brain-inspired memory augmentations.
 To the best of our knowledge, this is the first review paper on this topic.
-We summarize the main contributions of this paper as follows:
+Our main contributions are summarized below:

-\begin{itemize} \item We propose a taxonomy of existing memory-augmented GNN works. \item We provide a set of criteria for comparing the memory mechanisms, inspired by neuroscience. \item We present critical discussions on the limitations of these works. \item We provide insights on the open challenges and future directions in this field. \end{itemize}
+Our contributions are: \begin{itemize} \item We propose a taxonomy of existing memory-augmented GNNs. \item We provide a set of criteria for comparing the memory mechanisms, inspired by neuroscience. \item We present critical discussion on limitations. \item We provide insights on the open challenges and future directions in this field. \end{itemize}